Content on this page was generated by AI and has not been manually reviewed.

 Will a VPN replace the need for DoH?

 Not exactly.
 A VPN hides your IP and encrypts traffic, but it doesn’t automatically encrypt DNS queries if the VPN uses its own DNS.
 DoH ensures DNS queries are encrypted regardless of network location.
-Best free vpn for microsoft edge: comprehensive guide to free Edge VPN extensions, safety, speed, and how to choose
+J edge perfume review for VPNs: privacy, security, streaming, speed, and market comparisons in 2026

 Can I use DoH on mobile Edge?